I'm a Midwesterner with a background in writing and media. My articles are mainly about relationships, dating, and heartbreak.

 16. He sends you pictures.

-He will send you pictures to cheer you up because it is a goal of his to please you and make you happy.
+He will send you pictures to cheer you up because it is his goal to please you and make you happy.
 He will send pictures of his pets because he wants you to love them as he does.
 He will send you pictures of himself because he wants you to think of him.

 Note: Don't be discouraged if your guy doesn't send you pictures.
 Love happens regardless of pictures, and in the end, it doesn't matter whether they send you pictures of their day and its adventures or if they send no pictures at all.